grammyjs/website/site/docs/plugins/commands.md

 To help with this, the commands plugin suggests a command that the user might have intended to use.

-This functionality works with custom prefixes, so you don’t need to worry about compatibility.
+This functionality works with custom prefixes, so you don't need to worry about compatibility.
-Plus, it’s easy to use.
+Plus, it's easy to use.

 ::: code-group